tylerthomasallen/docs/src/pages/web/journeys.md

 | `$journeys_description` | This is the description or subtitle in the frame | "This app is disrupting apps" |
 | `$journeys_icon_image_url` | The app icon displayed in the layout | "https://mysite.com/image.png" |

 Note that not all template support all override keys.
-For example, the floating button does not support title, description or icon image url.
+For example, the floating button does not support title, description or icon image url (floating buttons will support the custom liquid tags detailed below though).
 If a template is to be rendered and the key you've specified does not exist, we'll simply ignore it while rendering the template.

 #### Custom tags for dynamic Journeys layout customization